cbillowes/curious-programmer-nitrogen/content/posts/2020/2020-05-03-gatsby-source-plugin.md

    Be sure to configure your package.json file with the relevant details if you intend on publishing to npm.
    Include relevant [keywords][12] so that your plugin is automatically detected by Gatsby's indexing.

+5. Install the packages you need for your plugin using npm or yarn and configure them accordingly.
+   [Commit your lock file][11]!

+6. Find a place to put your tests.
+I put mine in a `specs` directory in the root of the plugin.

-5. Create a `src` directory in the root of your project where you will place all the files you want to create for your plugin.
+7. Create a `src` directory in the root of your project where you will place all the files you want to create for your plugin.
    Read through the plugin [documentation][10] to get an idea of what you can create.
 Also, there are some [files][13] that Gatsby looks for in a plugin.

-6. Find a place to put your tests.
-I put mine in a `specs` directory in the root of the plugin.

-7. Install the packages you need for your plugin using npm or yarn and configure them accordingly.
-   [Commit your lock file][11]!

-8. Configure your plugin in `gatsby-config.json`
+8. Configure your plugin in your `gatsby-config.json` file in the root of your project.

+9. Write the code you want to put in your plugin.
+You are now able to test it locally.

 ## Publish your package